 There are a few things to keep in mind when researching a good mortgage lender.
-The first thing that comes to most people’s minds is what mortgage rate can they get.
-You may have to shop around to find the best rate because lower the rate the more money you save.
+The first thing that comes to most people’s minds is what mortgage rate they can get.
+You may have to shop around to find the best rate because the lower the rate the more money you save.

-Secondly, how does that mortgage rate compared to other lenders?
+Secondly, how does that mortgage rate compare to other lenders?
 By looking at positive and negative online reviews you can usually establish a theme pretty quickly of the strengths and weaknesses of the lender, and what you can expect for a level of service down the road.

 Ask the lender what their average length of time is to close on a house after the offer has been accepted?
 A good mortgage versus a bad one can be the difference of moving into your new home two to four weeks earlier.
 You want to find out how streamlined their processes are.

 Finally, figure out what type of loan is right for you.
-Should you go with an FHA loan, which is a government-backed loan, conventional or VA loan.
+Should you go with an FHA loan, which is a government-backed loan, conventional or VA loan?
 Each situation is different, so it’s best to ask and have a game plan.

 15. Get Pre-approved